almostengr/nsbe-mp.org/docs/about.md

 ## NSBE Montgomery Professionals History

-National Society of Black Engineers Montgomery Professionals (NSBE-MP) Chapter is the local Montgomery Area chapter of a national organization of minority professionals educated and working in the STEM fields of Science, Technology, Engineering, and Mathematics.
+National Society of Black Engineers Montgomery Professionals (NSBE-MP) Chapter is the Montgomery, Alabama chapter of a national organization of minority professionals educated and working in the fields of Science, Technology, Engineering, and Mathematics (STEM).

 NSBE-MP was founded in November 2001.
 A total of thirteen individuals with various engineering and technical disciplines came together in agreement and vowed to inform, teach, and educate others (especially our youth)